Food Animal Medicine

 An important part of a student’s academic and scientific development is the curiosity and critical evaluation associated with pondering a research question and developing and executing a research study.
 Students will carry out an individual investigation under the supervision of a food animal clinician or an approved scientific mentor.
 The role of the mentor is crucial in helping to identify and develop a project that will help the student develop analytical skills and reach professional goals.
 The research will be conducted with a focus on addressing a food supply veterinary medicine question/problem.
 The study will be hypothesis driven, with specific objectives defined and evaluated.
 At the study’s conclusion, the findings will be presented in an appropriate forum, i.e., Phi Zeta Research Emphasis Day, AABP or SFT student presentations, and publication of results is encouraged.

 Species Emphasis and Externships:

 Faculty mentors are an important component of the certification process.
-Mentors will also act as student advisors to the certificate-seeking student.
+Mentors act as student advisors to the certificate-seeking student.
 The mentor will provide guidance in attaining the best curricular and extracurricular experiences possible during the professional course.
 The mentor may provide direction with the individual investigation and externship experiences.
-They will also work with students to acquire funding for externships through established professional organization sources (AABP, ARV, SFT).
+They will also work with students to acquire funding for externships through established professional organization sources (AABP, SFT, AVC).
 In some cases, employment or stipends may be available for extended summer externships.
 Current faculty mentors include, but are not limited to: